jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 You can override the LayoutOptions property in each Layout by setting the `AutoSave` property.

 ### Auto-Sizing Layout Columns

 AdapTable enables layout columns to be auto-sized by default - popular with users where horizontal space is at a premium.

 There are 2 properties available in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html) (both of which default to *false*):

 - `autoSizeColumnsInLayout` - whether all Layouts should automatically autosize columns when **first opened**

+> This will only be used if no Column Width information was provided in the Layout definition.

 - `autoSizeColumnsInPivotLayout` - whether pivot-based Layouts should automatically autosize columns when **first opened**

 ### Default Layout

-You must always have at least one Layout - which will automatically get updated as your grid changes.
+AdapTable must always have **at least one Layout** - which will automatically get updated as the grid changes.

-> AdapTable will not allow you to default the last remaining Layout in your State.
+> AdapTable will not allow the last remaining Layout in the State to be deleted.

 If no Layouts are provided in Predefined Config, then AdapTable provides a **Default Layout** at start-up based on the inital column definitions provided to the grid.